1999 American League Championship Series: Game 1

 Before the 1999 ALCS, Yogi Berra famously took Bernie Williams aside, smiled, and offered a word of advice for Williams, who was admittedly nervous before the start of the series between the two rivals: "Relax.
 We’ve been beating these guys for 80 years."

 Game 1 was a matchup between Kent Mercker and Orlando Hernández.
 Hernández, the soon-to-be-named ALCS MVP, got into trouble in the first two innings.
 In the first, after a leadoff single by José Offerman, John Valentin reached on an error by Derek Jeter, scoring Offerman for the first run of the game.
 Valentin then scored on Brian Daubach's single to right.
 It looked like the Red Sox were ready to clobber the Yankees, but no more runs would score in the inning.
-In the top of the second, Darren Lewis scored on an infield hit in the second to give Boston a 3-0 lead, but the Yankees' resilience showed itself in the bottom half.
+In the top of the second, Darren Lewis scored on an infield hit to give Boston a 3-0 lead, but the Yankees' resilience showed itself in the bottom of the inning.
 With Shane Spencer on first with two out, Scott Brosius slugged a home run to make it a one-run game.
 The duel continued into the seventh when, with Derek Lowe pitching, Brosius singled to lead off the inning.
 A sacrifice bunt by Chuck Knoblauch moved him into scoring position.
+Jeter singled to center driving in Brosius to tie the game, but the score would remain knotted after nine full innings.

+In the top of the 10th, with the Red Sox batting order turned over and Yankees closer Mariano Rivera on in relief, a controversial umpiring call thwarted a potential Boston rally.
+After Jose Offerman led off with a single, John Valentin then hit a hard ground ball which was fielded by Scott Brosius, who threw to second to attempt a 6-4-3 double play; however, the error-prone Chuck Knoblauch appeared to have the ball bounce out of his glove.
+Despite video replays confirming that Knoblauch dropped the throw from Brosius, umpire Rick Reed ruled that the ball was dropped on the transfer, and called Offerman out.
+The next batter, Brian Daubach, grounded into a double play and the side was retired.

-Jeter singled to center and drove in Brosius to tie the game.
-Small ball helped the Yankees tie the game, but the long ball would win it in the bottom of the tenth.
-Rod Beck came on in relief and promptly gave up a leadoff homer to Bernie Williams to lose the game for the Red Sox.
-The Yankees had a one-game lead in the series.
+In the bottom half of the 10th, Rod Beck came on in relief for the Red Sox and promptly gave up a leadoff homer to Bernie Williams win the game for the Yankees.
+The Yankees took a 1-0 lead in the series.